tmurakam/googleplay_dev_scraper/README.md

 * Ruby >=1.8.7 or >= 1.9.2
 * RubyGems
+* Bundler
-* Mechanize 1.0.0
+* Mechanize

-You need to install Mechanize as:
+If you don't insalled bundler, install it:

-    $ gem install mechanize -v 1.0.0
+    $ gem install bundler

+Then install Mechanize:

+    $ bundle install

 Set up
 ======